10 Nutrients to Improve Thyroid Function

 Selenium deficiency is associated with a weakened immune system and autoimmune diseases including cancer and Hashimoto’s thyroiditis.
 Restoring levels of selenium through an individual’s diet supports antioxidant pathways, improves hormone metabolism, controls inflammatory responses, and repairs thyroid cell and tissue damage.
 (3)

 The best source of selenium in food is found in Brazil nuts which offer the recommended daily value of selenium in only 2 nuts.
-Other excellent sources include sardines, pasture-raised poultry like turkey, chicken and eggs.
+Other excellent sources include sardines, and pasture-raised poultry like turkey, chicken, and eggs.

 3. Zinc: